Carolyn has Championed a number of local initiatives during her years in public service. Below are some highlights.

 I thank the affected residents for their patience and perseverance while I fought for a fairer deal.

 Parking at Erindale GO More Than Doubles!

-Parking at Erindale GO has been a huge problem for many years!
-If you’re not parked by 6:15am, you’re not getting on a train.
-GO Transit begins construction on a multi-level parking structure with changes in road access to the station, January 2011.
-The current 756 parking spaces will be added to, accommodating over 1,760 vehicles in an attractive multi-level parking deck.
+Parking at Erindale GO was a huge problem for many years!
+If you weren’t parked by 6:15am, you couldn’t get on a train.
+GO Transit began construction on a multi-level parking structure with changes in road access to the station, January 2011.
+Now the structure accommodates over 1,760 vehicles in an attractive multi-level parking deck.

 The original GO plan included a sterile concrete block structure until Carolyn and city staff took up the cause.
-After persistent negotiations, the province added more money to the project which resulting in a brown brick structure with attractive architectural detail, which will blend into the community buildings around it.
+After persistent negotiations, the province added more money to the project which resulting in a brown brick structure with attractive architectural detail, which blends into the community buildings around it.

-In addition to the 1,760 parking spaces, a new signalized access into and out of the parking garage will be constructed on Burnhamthorpe Road West.
-This will reduce traffic volumes at the intersection of Rathburn and Creditview Roads as it will allow travel both east and westbound along Burnhamthorpe Road West.
+In addition to the 1,760 parking spaces, a new signalized access into and out of the parking garage was constructed on Burnhamthorpe Road West.
+This has reduced traffic volumes at the intersection of Rathburn and Creditview Roads as it allows travel both east and westbound along Burnhamthorpe Road West.
 Improvements are also proposed for the Creditview and Rathburn Road West intersection.

 It is important, even when projects are proposed from another level of government, that the needs of the community are taken into account.
 This project, in its current form, will be both practical and an asset to the Deer Run community.

 An Award Winning Park at Mavis and Eglinton